jkkummerfeld/1ec-graph-parser/parser/README.md

 This directory is set up to work with sbt (the simple build tool).
 As well as the standard sbt commands (e.g. `compile`) it also supports `assembly`, which creates a single jar with all of the necessary classes and resources (though not models, which can be added with `jar uf jar-to-edit.jar model.gz model2.gz...`).

+## Training

+For detailed information about the configuration I used for training, see the README.md in the training directory.

 # Options

 The parser consists of a set of stages, which are run in order, with each stage used to prune during the next stage.